dolphin-emu/dolphin/Contributing.md

 ## <a name="intro-formatting-issues"></a>Checking and fixing formatting issues

+Windows users need to be careful about line endings.
+Windows users should configure git to checkout UNIX-style line endings to keep clang-format simple.

 In most cases, clang-format can and **should** be used to automatically reformat code and solve most formatting issues.

 - To run clang-format on all staged files: